missinglink/Insomnia/README.md

 * Insomnia allow you to quickly and easily create RESTful HTTP/1.1 compliant web services in PHP.
 * The Insomnia Kernel is built with performance and modularity in mind.
 * The Framework is structured such a way that it enforces separation between the Framework and Application layers.
-* Insomnia works well with Doctrine 2, using some of the doctrine common components such as ClassLoader and AnnotationParser.
+* Insomnia works well with Doctrine 2, using some of the Doctrine common components such as ClassLoader and AnnotationParser.
 * The Framework can be easily combined with libraries from Symfony, Zend, Doctrine, Propel, etc...
 * A wide range of community modules are available to extend the core functionality.